About

 Bio

 Amanda Smithivas (b.
-2003, Chicago) is a sculptor and undergraduate student at the Milwaukee Institute of Art & Design.
-She is best known for her stained glass and bronze sculptures, which combine decorative aesthetics with contemporary themes.
-Amanda has exhibited work in group exhibitions at museums and galleries including the Museum of Contemporary Art Chicago, IL; John Michael Kohler Arts Center, WI; Woman Made Gallery, IL; Betty Brinn Children’s Museum; Var Small Works Gallery, WI; New York Arts Program Loft, NY; Satélite, WI; and Gray Area, WI.
+2003, Chicago) is a sculptor and fabricator best known for her stained glass and metal sculptures, which combine decorative aesthetics and contemporary issues.
+Amanda has exhibited her work in museums and galleries across the Midwest, including the Museum of Contemporary Art Chicago, the John Michael Kohler Arts Center, Woman Made Gallery, the Bridgeport Art Center in Chicago, the Betty Brinn Children’s Museum, the Var Small Works Gallery, and Vanguard Sculpture Services.